 There are tools created to help in managing social media accounts.
 Social media management software usually concentrates on analyzing traffic to maximize a company’s presence and content value.
 They also provide help with monitoring and responding to clients’ posts.
 One of such pieces of software is Tweetdeck, which is a tool devoted to Twitter users.
 It helps to manage multiple accounts and keep track of customer messages.
-There are also programs which allow to manage accounts from most popular social media platforms in one place (Hootsuite or Klout).
+There are also programs which allow to manage accounts from most popular social media platforms in one place (Hootsuite).
 If you want to focus solely on customer support you can use Conversocial, which helps to optimize customer service on social media.

 Many customer support channels rely on canned answers.
 They are predefined answers to most common questions.
 They facilitate agent’s work and allow faster responses.
 However social media require more personal approach.
 In 2012 a dissatisfied customer complained on Twitter about the actions of American Airlines.
 The company responded quickly, but without paying enough attention to customers message: